Antonín Wiehl

-Antonín Wiehl (26 April 1846, Plasy – 4 November 1910, Prague) was a Czech architect, museum official, and patron of the arts.
+Antonín Wiehl (26 April 1846 – 4 November 1910) was a Czech architect, museum official and patron of the arts.
 He helped create the first system of historic preservation in Bohemia.

 Biography

+Antonín Wiehl was born on 26 April 1846 in Plasy, Bohemia, Austrian Empire.
 His father was an Austrian forestry official, assigned to the estates of Klemens von Metternich.
 He attended the Realschule in Plzeň, then received his secondary education in Prague.
 From 1863 to 1868, he was enrolled at the Polytechnic.
 He began his civil engineering course with Professor Karel Wiesenfeld, who retired in 1864, then continued with Josef Zítek.

 From 1869 to 1870, he was in Slatiňany, working for a construction company owned by the architect, František Schmoranz, who did restorations and was a regional conservator for the Vienna Central Commission that oversaw the preservation of monuments.
 During Wiehl's time with the company, he gained invaluable experience doing restorative work on a number of churches.
 Following his employment there, he returned to the Polytechnic and was an assistant to Professor Josef Niklas until 1873.
 After that, he took an extended study trip to Italy; what would be the first of many such trips throughout his career.
 Upon returning, he opened his own architectural practice.
 In 1876, he married Maria Lukasová, from Slaný.
 Their marriage would remain childless.

 From 1881, he was a member of the founding committee for the City of Prague Museum.
 He also drafted a design for the museum, which was not chosen.
 In 1883, he became the first Chairman of the Association of Engineers and Architects.
 He was also a member of the Czech Academy of Sciences and Arts, where he sat on the archaeological commission, and was involved in the study of museology.